Attention SEO: How to Put Your Conversion Rate Optimization on Steroids

 Making the transition into a man: Becoming an Entrepreneur.

-As I started reading more and more books I started to see some patterns with successful entrepreneurs.
+As I started reading more and more books I started to see some patterns with successful entrepreneurs and I am very willing to share them with you through CRO consultation.

-Shortcut 1: The main one was that they learned from the successful to short cut their success by not making the same mistakes they had.
+Shortcut 1: The main one was that they learned from the success to short cut their success by not making the same mistakes they had.

-When I read a book on the topic (no affiliate link) I realised, this was exactly what I should be doing.
+When I read a book on the topic (no affiliate link) I realized, this was exactly what I should be doing.

 Finding the few most crucial inputs that create most of the outputs.